-Four government-owned/contractor-operated sites support the Naval Nuclear Propulsion Program: Bettis Atomic Power Laboratory in Pittsburgh, Pennsylvania; Knolls Atomic Power Laboratory (KAPL) in Schenectady, New York; KAPL - Kesselring Site in West Milton, New York; and Naval Reactors Facility within the Idaho National Laboratory.
+The Naval Nuclear Laboratory (NNL) consists of four governmentowned/contractor-operated sites supporting the Program: Bettis Atomic Power Laboratory (Bettis) in Pittsburgh, Pennsylvania; Knolls Atomic Power Laboratory (KAPL) in Schenectady, New York; Kenneth A. Kesselring (Kesselring) Site in West Milton, New York; and Naval Reactors Facility within the Idaho National Laboratory.

 Bettis and KAPL are research and engineering facilities devoted solely to naval nuclear propulsion work.
-With combined staffs of over 6,500 engineers, scientists, technicians, and support personnel, their mission is to develop the most advanced naval nuclear propulsion technology and to provide technical support for the continued safe, reliable operation of all existing naval reactors.
-KAPL also operates two prototype nuclear propulsion plants at the Kesselring Site in New York for the operational testing of new designs and promising new technologies under typical operating conditions before introducing them into the Fleet.
-Both Bettis and KAPL offer post-graduate research opportunities through the Rickover Fellowship in Nuclear Engineering.1
+With combined staffs of nearly 8,000 engineers, scientists, technicians, and support personnel, their mission is to develop the most advanced naval nuclear propulsion technology and to provide technical support for the continued safe, reliable operation of all existing naval reactors.
+KAPL also operates a prototype nuclear propulsion plant at the Kesselring Site in New York for the operational testing of new designs and promising new technologies under typical operating conditions before introducing them into the Fleet.
+Both Bettis and KAPL offer post-graduate research opportunities through the Rickover Fellowship in Nuclear Engineering.2